ezclap-tv/mu-lang/site/book/src/values.md

 let x = 1e-10;
 ```

 The syntax of floats is slightly stricter than Rust's.
-A decimal point must always be followed by at least one number:
+A decimal point must always be followed by at least one digit:

 ```rust,ignore
 let y = 1.; // invalid